A. W. H. Abeyesundere: Legal career

 Abeyesundere joined Public Service as an Assistant Legal Draftsman in the late 1940s and rose to be Legal Draftsmen in the mid-1950s.
 Whilst holding that office he had the unique distinction of being conferred silk and appointed a Queen's Counsel which was the first and last time a holder of the office was appointed a Queen's Counsel.
 When the first World Bank loan to Sri Lanka was being negotiated for the Aberdean – Laksapana Power Project in 1954, the World Bank team that came to Sri Lanka insisted that Mr. Abeyesundere, who was Legal Draftsman at the time, be sent to Washington for the negotiations instead of the incumbent Attorney General.
 During the communal riots in 1958, he was appointed legal advisor to Sir Oliver Goonetilleke Governor General of Ceylon and attached to Queen's House.
 It was during this time that he was also made a Justice of the Peace to facilitate his functions in assisting the Governor.

 He concurrently held the office of Bribery Commissioner in addition to that of Legal Draftsman and also acted as Attorney General of Sri Lanka; a record unparalleled where a single individual held all three offices at the same time.
 During his tenure as Attorney General he was responsible for indicting the assassin and co-conspirators who assassinated Prime Minister S.W.R.D.
 Bandaranaike and also for introducing the use of Sinhala in the Supreme Court for the first time.
 While Attorney-General he was also involved in the investigation into the attempted military coup in 1962 against the government by senior members of the military.

 He was subsequently elevated as a judge of the Supreme Court of Sri Lanka.
 He had the unique distinction while a Supreme Court Judge of not having a single of his judgments overturned by the Privy Council on Appeal.
 He retired as a Senior Puisne Justice.

 Post retirement career

 Following his retirement from the Supreme Court, he was appointed by the Commonwealth Secretariat in London to be Head of the Institute of Legislative Drafting for the entire East and Southern African Region situated in Lusaka, Zambia.
 On his return to Sri Lanka after a period in London, he was appointed as Chairman of the Committee to suggest changes to the Sri Lanka Administrative Service.
-He served on many committees and in many organisations, both in an official capacity as well as a personal one, during his long and illustrious career.
+He served on many committees and in many organisations, both in an official capacity as well as a personal one, during his long career.